-The remaining of this article is organized as follows.
-In Section~\ref{sec:model}, we explain how we obtain the no-arbitrage relation through a simple model of production, storage and trading, where an operator maximizes his expected utility.
+The remaining of the article is organized as follows.
+First, we first propose a simple model of production, storage and trading, where an operator maximizes his expected utility.
 This operator has no impact on the spot price.
-The storage cost and the production functions are supposed to be convex.
-The storage capacity is bounded as well as the instantaneous storage or withdrawal.
-Moreover, the operator has access to a derivative market where a futures written on the commodity is negotiated.
-The contract is traded on one maturity only and the liquidity of the futures markets is supposed to be unlimited.
-Naturally, the operator has no impact on the futures price. \\ In Section~\ref{sec:existence}, inspired by previous results established in, e.g., Rogers (1994, \cite{rogers}) and Ankirchner and Impeller (2005 \cite{Ankirchner05}) for a pure trader, we show that the existence of a risk-neutral measure is the consequence of the finiteness of the operator's value function.
-Stated differently, this result means that if there were no risk-neutral measures, the operator could take advantage of his production capacity or storage facilities to get an infinite utility.
+The storage costs and the production function are supposed to be convex.
+The storage capacity is bounded.
+The same is true for the instantaneous storage and withdrawal.
+Moreover, the operator has access to a derivative market where a futures written on the commodity is traded.
+The contract is negociated on one maturity only and the liquidity of the futures market is supposed to be unlimited.
+Naturally, the operator has no impact on the futures price. \\ Second, we show that the existence of a risk-neutral measure is the consequence of the finiteness of the operator's value function.
+This result is linked with previous results established in, e.g., Rogers (1994, \cite{rogers}) and Ankirchner and Impeller (2005 \cite{Ankirchner05}) for a pure trader.
+This result means that if there were no risk-neutral measures, the operator could take advantage of his production capacity or storage facilities to get an infinite utility.
 In the same section, we also prove that the futures price always converges to the spot price, regardless of the storability properties of the commodity.
 This result is important, especially for the analysis of electricity markets.
 It has been indeed pointed out that the electricity futures prices predict realized spot prices rather poorly (Prevot \emph{et al}, 2004 \cite{Prevot04}).
 This study was however done on monthly contracts while the convergence issue concerns only maturities close to zero.
-For instance, day-ahead futures contracts quoted on the German electricity market exhibit lower discrepancy with the realized spot prices (see Viehmann, 2011 \cite{Viehmann11}).\\ We finally discuss in Section~\ref{sec:solution} the trading-production problem faced by the operator, with a specification of the demand dynamics.
+For instance, day-ahead futures contracts quoted on the German electricity market exhibit lower discrepancy with the realized spot prices (see Viehmann, 2011 \cite{Viehmann11}).\\ We finally discuss the trading-production problem faced by the operator, with a specification of the demand dynamics.
 We obtain an explicit formula for the volatility of the futures contract and we relate it to the volatility of the underlying conditional demand for the commodity.
 Moreover we argue that, in a Markovian setting and for an agent having a power type utility function, the optimal command for the management of storage is of a bang-bang type.
 Not surprisingly, the decision to store or to withdraw the commodity is based on the comparison between the spot price and the ratio between the marginal utility of one unit of storage and the marginal utility of the wealth of the operator.
 Lastly, in this setting the optimal trading strategy on the futures market is such that the operator holds a long position when the futures prices exhibit a positive trend.